vladimir-vakhter/blockchain/README.md

 2. Proof of Work - this project implements the Proof of Work (PoW) functionality for a given blockchain application.
 The implementation adjusts the difficulty of the PoW to match a given time interval, for instance, if the time interval is given as 5 seconds, the creation of a new block should be around 5 seconds.
 3. Smart Contracts - this project implements an auction application using Ethereum Smart Contracts.

-Projects 1 and 2 are coded in Python and designed as Jupyter notebooks.</br>
+Projects 1 and 2 are coded in Python and designed as Jupyter notebooks.
+Also, .py files are available for these projects.</br>
 Project 3 is written in Solidity.
 The code was deployed and tested on Remix website [http://remix.ethereum.org].

 More details on the projects are contained in the description files located in the corresponding subfolders.